 Mandatory annuity distribution (subject to waiver).
 If the death benefit does not exceed \$5,000, then the benefit may only be paid as a lump-sum.
-If you are married at the time of your death and the death benefit exceeds \$5,000, then the death benefit will be paid to your spouse in the form of a qualified annuity as described above under "Who is the beneficiary of my death benefit?", unless you and your spouse waive the qualified annuity.
+If you have been married at least one year at the time of your death and the death benefit exceeds \$5,000, then the death benefit will be paid to your spouse in the form of a qualified annuity as described above under "Who is the beneficiary of my death benefit?", unless you and your spouse waive the qualified annuity.
 If the qualified annuity applies, the Plan will purchase, using 50% of your account, an annuity contract providing for payments over the life of your spouse.
 The size of the monthly payments will depend on the value of your vested account at the time of your death.